spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 To implement a parent-child relationship between documents, we built a standard search module that follows [Spryker architecture](/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronization.html).
 The new price search module is subscribed to the publish and unpublish events of abstract products to manage related price documents in the search.
 The listener in the search module receives a product abstract ID and fetches all related prices to publish or unpublish them depending on the incoming event.
 Due to a big number of prices, the publish process became slow.
 This causes the following issues.

 #### Issues

-We addressed the following issues related to a slow publish process:
+The following issues related to a slow publish process have been added:

 1. Memory limit and performance issues.
-As a product abstract can stand for about forty thousand prices, a table with 25 000 000 rows is parsed every time to find them.
+As a product abstract can stand for about forty thousand prices, a table with 25,000,000 rows is parsed every time to find them.
 The default message chunk size of an event queue is 500.
 With this size, about two million rows of data have to be published per one bulk.
 2. The following has to be done simultaneously:
-    * Trigger product abstract events to update their structure in ES
+    * Trigger product abstract events to update their structure in ES.
-    * Trigger their child documents to be published
+    * Trigger their child documents to be published.
 3. RabbitMQ connection issues.
 Connection is getting closed after fetching a bunch of messages because the PHP process takes too long to be executed.
 After processing the messages, PHP tries to acknowledge them using the old connection which has been closed by RabbitMQ.
 Being single-threaded, the PHP library cannot asynchronously send any heartbeats when the thread is busy with something else.
-See [Detecting Dead TCP Connections with Heartbeats and TCP Keepalives](https://www.rabbitmq.com/heartbeats.html) to learn more.
+   For more information, see [Detecting Dead TCP Connections with Heartbeats and TCP Keepalives](https://www.rabbitmq.com/heartbeats.html).

-#### Evaluated Solutions
+#### Evaluated solutions

-We evaluated the following solutions:
+The following solutions were evaluated:

-1. Use [Common Table Expression (CTE)](https://www.postgresql.org/docs/10/queries-with.html) queries to handle bulk insert and update operations in the `_search` table.
+1. To handle bulk insert and update operations in the `_search` table, use [Common Table Expression (CTE)](https://www.postgresql.org/docs/10/queries-with.html) queries.
 We chose this solution because we had implemented it previously.
-See [Data Importer Speed Optimization](/docs/scos/dev/data-import/{{site.version}}/data-importer-speed-optimization.html) to learn how this solution is used to optimize the speed of data importers.
+To learn how this solution is used to optimize the speed of data importers, see [Data Importer Speed Optimization](/docs/scos/dev/data-import/{{site.version}}/data-importer-speed-optimization.html).
-2. Use [PostgreSQL trigger feature](https://www.postgresql.org/docs/9.1/sql-createtrigger.html) to fill the `search` table on the insert update operations in the `entity` table.
+2. To fill the `search` table on the insert update operations in the `entity` table, see [PostgreSQL trigger feature](https://www.postgresql.org/docs/9.1/sql-createtrigger.html).
 3. Implement a reconnection logic that establishes a new connection after catching an exception.

 #### Bulk insertion with raw SQL